Skip to content

 They perform a 5-parameters fit over these 23 values.

-We consider that such a fit cannot identify each of these parameter accurately:
+We consider that such a fit cannot accurately identify each of these parameters:

-- Fourth, the results of the fit are highly dependent on the STC chosen values.
-The parameters are required not for this specific module (with these measured STC values), but for modules of different power classes, therefore different STC values as specified on the datasheets.
+• Fourth, the fit results are highly dependent on the chosen STC values.
+The parameters are needed not for this specific module (with its measured STC values), but for modules of different power classes with different STC values as specified on datasheets.
 The whole set of points has to be adjusted for each of these STC conditions, which are obviously not compatible with the STC measured values.

-When analyzing the results of a same measurement but for several power classes, the parameters are usually completely different for each power class.
+When analyzing the results of the same measurements for several power classes, the parameters typically differ completely for each power class.

-In fact it is illusory to wait a reliable fit from such data: the 5-parameters function is probably a highly varying function with minima and maxima between the reference points.
-And it is not extensible nor stable when slightly varying reference data.
+In fact, expecting a reliable fit from such data is illusory: the 5-parameter function is likely highly variable, with minima and maxima between reference points.
+Moreover, it is not extensible or stable when reference data varies slightly.

-NB: These fits usually lead to aberrant values.
-For example the RshExp is often of the order of 10 to 15.
-This means a very sharp exponential, with constant value up to very low irradiances, i.e. no exponential behaviour as function of irradiance anymore.
+NB: These fits usually produce aberrant values.
+For example, RshExp is often on the order of 10 to 15, indicating a very sharp exponential with constant values until very low irradiances—that is, no exponential behavior as a function of irradiance.
 This is in complete contradiction with all our measurements.

-And on some measurements, the muPmpp result of the fit was significantly different than the muPmpp direct measurement by conventional method (i.e. numerous Pmpp measurements by continuously decreasing the module temperature).
+On some measurements, the muPmpp result from the fit was significantly different from the muPmpp value obtained by conventional direct measurement (i.e., numerous Pmpp measurements by continuously decreasing module temperature).
 During the simulation this parameter is essential for a good evaluation of the temperature losses.

-We try to find a robust result, able to be extended to any "equivalent" module of different models or Power class.
+We aim to find a robust result that can be extended to any "equivalent" module of different models or power classes.

-We consider the basic parameters (RshExt, Rsh0, muGamma) as constant according to their standard values (and our general measurements).
-We only analyze the low-light behaviour at 25°C. For any module (of any power class), we choose the Rserie (and eventually increase Rshunt) in order to reproduce this low-light performance.
+We treat the basic parameters (RshExp, Rsh0, muGamma) as constant according to their standard values (and our general measurements).
+We analyze only the low-light behavior at 25°C. For any module (of any power class), we choose Rseries (and possibly increase Rshunt) to reproduce this low-light performance.

-NB: This analysis is not always straightforward: we observe that the Isc is often not really linear with the irradiance.
-A deviation of 1% on the irradiance (obtained by filters) means a deviation of 1% on the relative efficiency.
+NB: This analysis is not always straightforward: we observe that Isc often is not truly linear with irradiance.
+A 1% deviation in irradiance (obtained using filters) results in a 1% deviation in relative efficiency.

-Therefore we begin by analyzing the linearity of the Isc with the irradiance.
-This is supposed to be perfectly linear, so that we can correct the irradiance accordingly.
+Therefore, we begin by analyzing the linearity of Isc with irradiance.
+Assuming this relationship is perfectly linear, we can correct the irradiance accordingly.

 When doing this the rather erratic points on the measured relative efficiency curve become well aligned, and usually well matching the model.